 - You also get an option to initiate this by hitting the Clean Now button manually.

 2] Clearing Temp File Cache

-- First, open the Start Menu, then look for Disk Cleanup application, launch the app after that.
+- First, open the Start Menu, then look for the Disk Cleanup application, and launch the app after that.
 When it prompts, select the drive on the Windows that you want to clear (it is mainly the C: drive) and wait till it gets analyzed.

 - Now under the tab of Disk Cleanup, unmark all the boxes except the ones that are labeled as Temporary Files — once done click Ok.

 Deleting temporary files is safe, which have not been in use for a week or so.
 It is a relief that Windows already has such an inbuilt cleanup system.